coyo8/photopad/README.md

 * Accessibility, I haven’t done anything on this part.
 This bring more user into ecosystem
 * I haven’t handled the state restoration
 * Also, I am not handling cases related to Application life cycle like what should it do in background and what would be expected behaviour on different cycles transitions.
+* Environment separation for debug, staging and production.
 * Finally, I would have looked into adding more functionality like heart button, saving the photo to camera roll etc.